shradhaMe/practice-HACKFLIX/README.md

-# Description of the project
+# Description of the Assignment:

 This is a Weather App that gives 5 day forecast for the City of Toronto, Canada

 The app shows forecast and Max & Min Temperature for 5 days.

-You can checkout the live link on :

-You can checkout the live link on https://adorable-torrone-889b3c.netlify.app/
+You can checkout the live link on Netlify: https://adorable-torrone-889b3c.netlify.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).